apcamargo/tspex/README.md

   - Integration with popular data analysis libraries, such as NumPy, SciPy, and pandas.
   - Visualization functions.
   - Support for Jupyter notebooks.

+## Documentation

+A complete documentation for tspex can be found at [https://apcamargo.github.io/tspex/](https://apcamargo.github.io/tspex/).

 ## Installation